Chapter 25: Outfoxing A Dilettante

 Corneo leered at the fox, who continued to stare at the floor.
 “Now then, shall we go my pretty?” he said, a simpering smile crossing his fat lips.

-Tails glanced quickly to both Cosmo and Cream and nodded subtly at both them.
-He then stepped forward and followed the Don to the privacy screen leading to the back room.
+Tails glanced quickly at both Cosmo and Cream and nodded subtly.
+He then stepped forward and followed Corneo to the privacy screen leading to the back room.

 Scotch – the gorilla – motioned to Cream.
 “You, you’re coming with me,” he ordered, beckoning her forward with a finger.